chentong007/Matlab_machine_learning/README.md

 # Matlab_machine_learning

-Using PCA method to extract data features
+Using PCA method to extract data features and classified input data

-Classified input data

-X1600 are input dataset from MNIST
+X1600 are input dataset from MNIST [(Check Info)](http://yann.lecun.com/exdb/mnist/)

 Te28 is test dataset for output labels